LLC vs. Partnership: How to Choose

 • $750 for obtaining a certificate of formation for a limited partnership (LP)

-• $200/member for registering a limited liability partnership (LLP)
+• $200/partner for registering a limited liability partnership (LLP)

 What documents do you need to start a partnership?